naszam/online-marketplace/README.md

     $ truffle migrate --network rinkeby
     ```

    The Project's smart contracts have been deployed on [Rinkeby](https://rinkeby.etherscan.io/address/0x527903D7938Fba0b2A88b55244b0eafb28047ff6).
+   The ABIs are available to test the project on Rinkeby's Network.
 ## Using the DApp
   - Install [Ganache GUI](https://www.trufflesuite.com/ganache).
   - Change Ganache GUI port to 8545.